The Commonplace

 0.03

 The article identifies and lays out several concerns regarding the government's approach to regulating AI.
-Governance And Regulation negative high adequacy and risks of the government's AI regulatory approach
+Governance And Regulation negative adequacy and risks of the government's AI regulatory approach

 Analytical critique identifying concerns with government's AI regulatory approach